ymolists/website/src/routes/docs/develop/vscode-desktop-support.md

 <br />
 <sup>1</sup> Yes this also means you get to keep your keyboard shortcuts just the way you prefer them.
 You know, Ctrl/Cmd + W to close an editor tab 😉.

+## Managing extensions

+VS Code runs extensions in one of two places: locally on the UI / client side, or remotely on your Gitpod workspace.

+For further details, please refer to the official VS Code docs on how to [manage extensions](https://code.visualstudio.com/docs/remote/ssh#_managing-extensions).